AI Cross-Validation

 4. Combining with Other Featuresβ

-- With Clarification Mode: First clarify requirements, then verify with correction
+- With Smart Follow-up Mode: First clarify requirements, then verify with cross-validation

 - With Knowledge Bases: Responses based on knowledge bases are easier to verify

-- Iterative Optimization: Optimize subsequent questions based on correction feedback
+- Iterative Optimization: Optimize subsequent questions based on validation feedback

 β οΈ Common Issuesβ

-Answer: Yes, correction requires additional model calls, adding some wait time.
+Answer: Yes, cross-validation requires additional model calls, adding some wait time.
 However, for scenarios requiring high-quality responses, this wait is worthwhile.

-Q2: Is the correction model's evaluation always accurate?β
+Q2: Is the validation model's evaluation always accurate?β

-Answer: The correction model's evaluation is a reference opinion, not necessarily 100% accurate.
+Answer: The validation model's evaluation is a reference opinion, not necessarily 100% accurate.
 It's recommended to combine with your own judgment when deciding whether to adopt.

-Q3: Can I use the same model for correction?β
+Q3: Can I use the same model for cross-validation?β

 Answer: Technically possible, but using a different model is recommended for different perspectives and more effective verification.